srobo/volunteer-emails/SR2020/2020-03-17-postpone-competition.md

 ## Tech Days

 There are no current planned tech days.
-Once things have settled down, we can organise some.
+Once things have settled down, we hope to organise some.

 If you have any further questions, please let us know on competition-team@studentrobotics.org.